You want to get a run of peak productivity?

 (3) And because the type of people likely to come — ie, you — are probably our type of people, and we always want to get to know more of our type of people.

 Okay, sounds great.
 What do I do?

-Simply register below and mark your calendar for 31 March, 12PM to 4PM Eastern Time (9AM Pacific, 12AM-next-day Singapore, 3AM-next-day Sydney).
+Simply register below and mark your calendar for 9 February, 12PM to 4PM Eastern time.

 The only thing we ask is that if you sign up, you actually come.
 If you’re not sure you can make it, pass on this one and keep an eye out for the future.
 We've got strong tech underpinning this but don't have infinite capacity, so please be courteous and only sign up if you can make it.

 You’ll actually be working live, in real-time, so pick the work you’re going to do in advance.
 Two types of work are good to do during Cycles: the first is very boring rote work that you don’t want to do, like getting your taxes done or answering a ton of email.
 The second type is deep, hard, creative work that often gets procrastinated.
 Either one is a good candidate, but we’ve found “in-between” work to not be so great… for instance, if you need to answer a few emails, then call someone back on the phone, and then wait for a while, etc, obviously that doesn’t work as well for a heads-down focused burst of Cycles.
 If you’re debating between two different things, that’s fine, we can help you choose if you simply reply to the confirmation email we send after you register.... but again, you’ll definitely benefit if you’ve thought this through a little beforehand.

 See you on Saturday, and here's to leveling up alongside some great people.

 Here’s the registration —

 We're jazzed to have you and very excited for February 9th — until then, yours,

 Sebastian Marshall, with Matt Bodnar and Austin Fabel